RonaldWinter/Original-Manuscript---The-Whispers-Within/README.md

 # The Whispers Within — Archival Manuscript

 **Authors:**
-Ronald Winter (writing as *Winona Rollins*)
+Karen A. Kovacs
 and
-Karen A. Kovacs (also published as *Karen Lavery*)
+Ronald Winter (pen name: Rory Winston, also writing as Winona Rollins)

 ---

-### 📘 Overview
+## 📘 Overview
-This repository preserves the **complete development history** of *The Whispers Within*, a collaborative literary work blending anecdotal narrative and reflective essays on grief, resilience, and transformation.
+This repository preserves the **complete development history** of *The Whispers Within*, a collaborative literary work blending anecdotal narratives and reflective essays on grief, resilience, and transformation.

 It serves as an **archival record** documenting the original joint creation, authorship, and version history of the manuscript.

+This version of the manuscript is **unpolished and unedited**, reflecting the original development process.
+It is provided **free to read and download** for archival and educational purposes.

 ---

-### 🕰 Project Timeline
+## 🕰 Project Timeline
 - **Format Inception:** February 15, 2024
 - **Anecdotal Revamp:** April 3, 2024
 - **Writing Drafts:** May – August 2024